anonutopia/anonutopians/anonwallet.md

 - [ ] teasers - apply for citizenship notification
 - [ ] teasers - profit page - call new founders
 - [ ] sign in logo - link to homepage
+- [ ] decrease anote holding limits according to the price
+- [ ] free citizenship - based on anotes

 #### TODO 1.0.1 beta